What's the trick to clean laminate floors that shine? Read on for maintenance tips, everyday cleaning methods, and stain removal how-tos.

 Laminate floors get their beautiful appearance from a photographic reproduction, which is layered inside protective plastic coatings on a supporting core of wood-based material.
 Even though laminate floors look like hardwood, they cannot be refinished.
 So it's worth your time and effort to keep them clean and free from damaging grit and moisture.
 Put mats by exterior doors, runners or area rugs in high-traffic areas, and floor protectors beneath the feet and corners of heavy furniture.

-Laminate floors do not stain easily.
-Your first line of defense is a manufacturer-approved cleaning solution.
-For particularly tough stains, try the following remedies:
+Of course, it’s always good practice to clean up spills right when they happen.
+Luckily for you, laminate floors do not stain easily.
+But if something does get stuck on, don’t fret.
+Your first line of defense is a manufacturer-approved stain remover.
+For particularly tough stains, try the following home remedies: